PeterVranken/ST4ForOctave/trunk/readMe.md

 in full accordance with user expectations but the documented behavior of the StringTemplate V4 engine is significantly changed by this decision!

+## Wrong Locale ##

+Java's and thus StringTemplate's behavior are region dependent.
+The representation of numbers and dates depends on where the software is executed.
+This affects the generated output when using the renderers for printf-like, formatted output.
+Mainly floating point numbers looking like 31,415e-1 are quite annoying.
+Region dependent software behavior will be undesired in the majority of use cases.
+You can make your StringTemplate V4 templates region independent by setting the default region US in the Java virtual machine of the Octave session.
+Before using any of the functions in this package put some code like this in your Octave script:

+    % Call of static method getDefault of class Locale to see which country we
+    % operate the software in.
+    locale = javaMethod('getDefault', 'java.util.Locale');

+    % It should be US to avoid problems with representation of numbers and
+    % dates, we switch to the US standard.
+Local differences will easy affect
+    % the output of StringTemplate V4, which will be desirable for barely any
+    % use case.
+    if ~strcmp(locale.getLanguage(), 'us')
+        % Create a US Locale object...
+        localeUSObj = javaObject('java.util.Locale', 'US');
+        % ... and pass it to the static class method setDefault. javaMethod('setDefault', 'java.util.Locale', localeUSObj);
+    end

+    % Now, we should surely use the US representation of numbers and dates. locale = javaMethod('getDefault', 'java.util.Locale')

+Consider running `testST4Render` to test your system's behavior.
+It proves that floating point numbers use the dot as separator.

+The commands to define the Java locale are made available to the library users as command `st4SetLocaleUS`.
+Using this script, a typical startup sequence for an application using ST4ForOctave could resemble this code
+snippet:

+    % Anchor of initialization: Make library scripts available to the
+    % Octave interpreter.
+    run <myInstallationPathOfST4ForOctave>\st4addpath.m
+    st4javaaddpath
+    st4SetLocaleUS
+    % Down here, the StringTemplate V4 engine is usable.
+Let's try: testST4Render
+    testST4RenderWrite

 # Documentation #

 -   In Octave, type `help st4Render` and `help st4RenderWrite` to get the